Code-Institute-Submissions/p2-destination-anywhere/README.md

 - Find bars and restaurants
 - Provide search results in a manner that is visually appealing for your user (by drawing on the skills you have learned in User-Centric Frontend Development)

-**Create a Data Dashboard**

-- Build a data dashboard that visualizes a dataset of your choice
-- Your data can be stored locally (e.g., in a js file) or sourced from an API
-- Visualise your data using D3.js and dc.js

 ### Technologies and Dependencies